rafaeljusto/xpbonds/README.md

 Protocol
 --------

-The expected JSON that the service is expecting is:
+The JSON that the service is expecting a [events.APIGatewayProxyRequest](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayProxyRequest), where the method should be `POST` and the body should be something like:

 ```json
 {